Food For Thought Quiz

 More Examples of Bone Healthy Food

-Recent research has found that olive oil, soy beans, blueberries and foods rich in omega-3s, like fish oil and flaxseed oil may also have bone boosting benefits.
-While additional research is needed before the link between these foods and bone health can definitively be made, the many overall health benefits of these foods make them excellent choices to add to your diet.
-Studies have also shown that a moderate intake of certain alcoholic and non-alcoholic beverages like wine, beer and tea may also be good for your bones.
-More research is also needed to better help us to better understand the relationship between these drinks and bone health.
+Recent research suggests that olive oil, soy beans, blueberries and foods rich in omega-3s, like fish oil and flaxseed oil may also have bone boosting benefits.
+This research is far from conclusive so we don’t really know if these foods contribute directly to bone health.
+But the many overall health benefits of these foods make them excellent choices to add to your diet.

 More Tips for Eating for Good Bone Health